Prof. Belize Lane, Associate Professor, Water Program Head

 Haley received a BS in Environmental Engineering from SUNY College of Environmental Science and Forestry in Syracuse, NY in 2016.
 She worked as an Environmental Engineer for the USACE in Sacramento, CA until June 2020 before joining the WETLab for her MS. Haley’s research interests include investigating impacts of watershed scale disturbances on watershed hydrology, fluvial geomorphology, and river mechanics.
 Her research looks at the impacts of wildfires in the western US.
 In her spare time, Haley can be found on a trail or jumping in an alpine lake.

-Megan Conley, PhD Candidate in Civil Engineering
+Megan DiNicola, PhD Candidate in Civil Engineering

 Megan received her M.Sc. in Civil Engineering with an emphasis in Ecohydraulics and Fish Passage from Montana State University in 2021 and a B.S. in Civil Engineering from Oregon State University in 2016.
 Megan's Master's thesis involved testing small-scale fish passage devices for use in small, headwater streams.
 Currently, her research looks at the movement of sediment in rivers and how it impacts the reintroduction of aquatic species in the south-central US.
 When she is outside the lab, you will find her skiing, biking, or on the couch with her dog and a good book.

-Jose Castejon, PhD in Civil Engineering
+Jose Castejon, PhD Candidate in Civil Engineering

 Paxton Ridgway, MS Civil Engineering

 While designing and building fluvial restoration projects in the Sierra Nevada, Paxton decided he wanted to improve his understanding of how wildfires threaten the hydrologic systems of the Western US.
-His research revolves around the impact fire and debris flows have on channel morphology of mountainous landscapes.
-He is currently studying the interplay of snowmelt and monsoonal influence on sediment dynamics within a burn scar in Colorado.
-Paxton received his BS in Hydrology and
+His research revolved around the impact fire and debris flows have on channel morphology of mountainous landscapes.
+He studied the interplay of snowmelt and monsoonal influence on sediment dynamics within a burn scar in Colorado.When he’s out of the office, Paxton is most likely exploring the mountains and fishing the creeks of Northern Utah.

 Steven White, MS Civil Engineering